Neroli's family details are available in my family files. |

 A natural athlete, Neroli competed locally and then overseas, including the Australian and American National titles, before being selected for the 1980 Paralympic Games.
 In that competition she won a Gold Medal, and was selected to represent New Zealand in the 1982 Commonwealth Games in Brisbane.

-In the 70 metres Women's event she won the Gold Medal, becoming the Women's FITA Double Champion - the first paraplegic to ever achieve such a result in Olympic or Commonwealth competition.
+In the 70 metres Women's event she won the Gold Medal, becoming the Women's FITA Double Champion -

 She again represented New Zealand in the 1984 Olympic Games, at Los Angeles, but did not reach medal status.